NVIDIA/aistore/cmd/authn/README.md

 variables that AuthN looks for.
 All other values are arbitrary.

 When AuthN pod starts, it loads its configuration from local file, and then overrides secret values with ones from the pod's description.
-Pod's description does not have to include all three variables: add only those that you do want to expose in configuration file.

 ## User management

 ### Superuser

 After deploying the cluster, a superuser account is created automatically - a special account that cannot be deleted and only this account can manage users and their credentials.

-Superuser's credentials can be set at cluster deployment time(please, see [Getting started](#getting-started)), or changed later by modifying AuthN configuration file `authn.json`.
-It is located in `$AUTHN_CONF_DIR`, default value is $HOME/.ais.

 Adding and deleting usernames requires superuser authentication.
 Super user credentials are sent in the request header via `Authorization` field (for curl it is `curl -u<username>:<password ...`, for HTTP requests it is header option `Authorization: Basic <base64-encoded-username:password>`).